SeSartaj/geov_hosting/README.md

 - [x] switch between map and satellite map
 - [x] full screen mode
 - [] map settings
-- [] add new station marker
+- [] add new marker
-- [] add forcast marker
-- [] add a pie chart on map that shows percentage of each paw status.
+- [x] add a pie chart on map that shows percentage of each paw status.

 ## Observations